Define HIPAA

 Physical

-How is the data protected physically.
-It must be protected by security measures that will ensure the safekeeping of the data
+Data must be protected by physical security measures (locks, cameras) that will ensure the safekeeping of the data.

 Administrative

-training staff on how to handle PHI, backup procedures and even disaster recovery
+Staff must be trained on how to handle PHI, including backup procedures and even disaster recovery.

 Technical

-Encrypting the data at rest in in transit.
+Protect data from unauthorized access.
+This includes encrypting the data at rest and in transit.

 Educate yourself

-First educate yourself.
+First, be sure to educate yourself.
 Being self-didactic is a good thing.
-Ask questions, google it.
+Ask questions (google them).
 I like the HIPAA Survival Guide website.
 I recommend you spend a couple of hours reading it.
 Sign up for the clear water compliance newsletter.